 Screen Print Direct: Hey guys so let’s start with your story, what made you get into screen printing?

 Magnolia: Our start in screen printing was a result of working with young people on the south side of Chicago and identifying a real need for job opportunities.
-The opportunity for a young person to find a decent first job that sets them up for future work experience is very limited on the south sand west side.
-Most young people who do have jobs are often commuting for more than an hour to work an entry level job.
+The opportunity for a young person to find a decent first job that sets them up for future work experience is very limited on the south and west side.
+Most young people who do have jobs are often commuting for more than an hour to work an entry-level job.
 We felt that the community in which you live should also create opportunities for growth and development.
 That’s why we decided to start a small business in Chicago lawn and do our best to create job opportunities for youth of this community.

 We had zero screen printing experience prior to this.
 We knew that we could learn at minimum the basics and learn the rest along the way.